 Anisocoria with normal constriction to light.

 Physiologic anisocoria.
-A study found a 23.8% prevalence of physiologic anisocoria (44).
 The anisocoria is usually less than 1.0 mm; it is equal in light and darkness and may be intermittent.
 The larger pupil may episodically change sides.
 Although reported to be more common in persons with lightly colored irides, it may just be more noticeable in that population.
-In this condition, pupils are round, react briskly to light, and dilate equally when the lights are turned off (28; 04).
+In this condition, pupils are round, react briskly to light, and dilate equally when the lights are turned off (27; 04).
 The topical apraclonidine test does not produce reversal of anisocoria.

 Horner syndrome that is congenital or acquired in childhood may be associated with iris heterochromia and ipsilateral straight hair.
 The affected iris is usually lighter in color from failure of pigmentation (congenital lesion) or depigmentation (acquired lesion).
 Horner syndrome may result from injury at any point along the 3-neuron oculosympathetic pathway.
 A central (first order) Horner syndrome is always accompanied by signs of hypothalamic, brainstem, or spinal cord dysfunction.
 A preganglionic (second order) Horner syndrome may occur in isolation or with symptoms and signs of a lower cervical/upper thoracic radiculopathy.
 A postganglionic Horner syndrome is usually an isolated finding but is sometimes associated with neck pain or headache, ipsilateral cerebral hemispheric dysfunction (from thromboembolic disease related to cervical carotid dissection), or ipsilateral trigeminal or abducens palsy from a cavernous sinus lesion.
 Distinguishing a preganglionic from a postganglionic Horner syndrome can be challenging.
 Detection of a preganglionic Horner syndrome requires careful imaging of the chest and neck to exclude a tumor.